How to become a DevOps engineer

 • managing project iterations.

-DevOps specialists utilize various tools that help automate work processes and, at the same time, enable them to monitor the work of individual employees.
+DevOps specialists use a variety of tools that help automate work processes and allow them to monitor the work of individual employees.

 The qualities of a DevOps engineer

-• Basic programming knowledge – A DevOps specialist must have a grasp of programming fundamentals to ensure that other team members are proceeding correctly and that the outcome meets not only the given task but also the required quality.
+• Basic programming skills – A DevOps specialist needs to understand the coding basics to ensure that other team members are doing things correctly and that the result is not only up to the task at hand, but also up to the required quality.

-• Knowledge of basic protocols and network services – In this case, the same principle applies as with programming.
-Only when the engineer knows at least the basics can they determine whether other workers are proceeding correctly.
+• Knowledge of basic protocols and network services – The same principle applies here as for programming.
+Only if the engineer knows at least the basics can they determine whether others are working correctly.

-• Knowledge of programming languages – A DevOps engineer doesn’t need to be a senior Java developer to perform this job.
-Basic knowledge of popular and well-known programming languages such as Java, Python, or C++ should not be missing.
+• Programming language skills – A DevOps engineer doesn’t need to be a Java developer senior to do this job.
+A basic knowledge of popular and well-known programming languages such as Java, Python, or C++ should not be missing.

 • Communication skills – Since a DevOps specialist aims to bridge the gap between various workers who may have otherwise worked individually or in smaller separate teams, they must be able to communicate effectively to avoid communication noise that could lead to unnecessary complications.

-Other qualities and skills depend on the environment in which the DevOps engineer will work and what they will be working on.
+Other qualities and skills will depend on the environment in which the DevOps engineer will be working, and what they will be working on.
 For example, DevOps experts in the banking sector must have different specific qualities than those working in the online retail sector.

 DevOps engineers use various techniques and practices, such as: